ritstudentgovernment/Atlas/README.md

 4. Run **php artisan jwt:secret**
 5. Run **npm install** and **npm run dev**
 6. Run **php artisan serve** to spin up the web server
+7. Run **php artisan horizon &** in a new terminal tab to run the queue worker
-7. Visit 127.0.0.1:8000 in your browser to verify everything is working properly
+8. Visit 127.0.0.1:8000 in your browser to verify everything is working properly
-8. Configure authentication as outlined below
+9. Configure authentication as outlined below

 #### Authentication (SAML2)